Tuesday, April 29 | Care Coordination, Interoperability, Legislative/Policy

 For over two decades, tech companies and government agencies have been moving toward the goal of interoperability in healthcare technology.
 At long last, standards and protocols are in place -- and continually being improved -- to support open data exchange networks.
 As a result, healthcare providers, including human services, post-acute providers and specialty practices, have more opportunities to participate in alternative payment models and adapt more readily to the evolving payment landscape.

-Part 1 explained the forces driving the need for better ways to share healthcare information.
+Part 1 of our blog on healthcare interoperability explained the forces driving the need for better ways to share healthcare information.
 Part 2 outlines the entities that will make this transformation possible.

 Interoperability in Healthcare: The creation of TEFCA and QHINs